 - Artificial Human: Maybe.
 Still widely discussed even today.

-- Born Lucky: Luck is what ultimately saves him from the replicants: he would have been killed by Zhora had witnesses not stepped in, by Leon had Rachel not intervened, and Roy had it not been for his enlightenment.
+- Born Lucky: Luck is what ultimately saves him from the replicants: he would have been killed by Zhora had witnesses not stepped in, by Leon had Rachel not intervened, and Roy if he hadn't taken pity on him.

 - Cool Guns: Which is both futuristically devastating and old-school looking.